MicrosoftDocs/azure-devops-docs/docs/repos/git/ignore-files.md

 Git shouldn't track every file in your project.
 Temporary files from your development environment, test outputs, and logs are all examples of files that probably don't need to be tracked.

-You can use various mechanisms to let Git know which files in your project shouldn't be tracked, and to ensure that Git won't report changes to those files.
+You can use various mechanisms to let Git know which files in your project not to track, and to ensure that Git won't report changes to those files.
 For files that Git doesn't track, you can use a `.gitignore` or `exclude` file.
 For files that Git does track, you can tell Git to stop tracking them and to ignore changes.

 In this article, you learn how to: